davinerd/MacTomb/README.md

   -f <file>       mactomb file (already created)
   Optional:
-    -n <volname>  Specify the new volume name to assign to the mactomb <file> (default is "untitled")
+    -n <volname>  Specify the new volume name to assign to the mactomb <file> (default is "untitled") -b <script>\tThe bash script in which replaces all the occurence of the old volum name with the new one

 create:
   -f <file>        File to create (the mactomb file)